zeljkoobrenovic/grounded-architecture/_posts/2022-06-15-career-paths.markdown

 <br>
 ## Career Progression Beyond IT Architecture

-In addition to the technical and communication skills, a senior career in IT architecture also opens possibilities of pursuing **tech leadership positions** such as Engineering Director or Chief Technology Officer (CTO).
+A career in IT architecture also opens possibilities of pursuing **tech leadership positions** such as Engineering Director or Chief Technology Officer (CTO).
 The reason for this is multifaceted.

 ![](assets/images/iStock-1397610425.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">